AP® World History Modern Exam Format

 When tackling the long essay question, make sure your thesis makes sense historically, give a full picture of the historical background, and back up your points with at least two good pieces of evidence.
 Use historical reasoning like comparing or explaining cause and effect.
 Show a deep understanding of history through smart arguments and evidence.
 You’ll be given three LEQs to choose from, each covering different historical eras.

-Per the 2023 WHAP scoring rubric, the LEQ is worth 6 points, so spend some time carefully drafting your thesis.
+Per the 2024 WHAP scoring rubric, the LEQ is worth 6 points, so spend some time carefully drafting your thesis.
+Cover all essential topics efficiently with our APWH study guide, featuring clear explanations, exam tips, and must-know content for a top score.

 Curious to learn more about how each question type is graded?
 Our WHAP scoring guide explains the detailed rubric of how each SAQ, DBQ and LEQ is graded.
 Don’t forget to check it out!

-Can I take AP World History exam in digital mode?
+Can I take the AP World History exam in digital mode?

 Key Takeaways